Ardurider50hz/7-pin-Dot-Matrix-Text-Printer-ANSI-Charset-/README.md

 # 7-pin-Dot-Matrix-Text-Printer-ANSI-Charset-
-Here lies the source code, text font library, and other complementary files necessary, or optional for bulding/making
+Here lies the source code, text font library, and other complementary files necessary, or optional for bulding/making the 7 pin text printer.